 The Department of Political Science at Texas State University offers the following legal studies programs:

 The master of arts with a major in legal studies is a non-thesis, 36 semester credit hour program, consisting of a core of 27 required hours, including a cumulative research project and an internship, and nine hours of electives.
-Students may choose a specialization in one of three areas: legal administration, alternative dispute resolution, or environmental law.
-However, specializations will not appear on the student’s diploma or transcript.

 The paralegal studies certificate program is a post-graduate certificate program that requires 24 semester credit hours, including an internship.
 This program offers entry-level preparation for the paralegal field.